vswarte/waygate-server/README.md

 and more.
 I am not going to cover how to set up a postgresql database as enough places cover this exact procedure.

+It is worth noting however that waygate-server will run migrations automatically once connected to a database.

 ### Keys
 The game uses a set of fixed keys to kick off the connection and perform the key exchange.
 You will need to generate a key pair for your server and client.
 You